LucyHeath/Bored/README.md

 ![Screenshot 2023-01-05 at 19 28 55](https://user-images.githubusercontent.com/114397080/210864178-2d183935-0d2f-46fa-83f9-2698c3a81858.png)

-“Try again” button makes another call to the API endpoint to show another random enpoint of the same `choice` currently held in state .
+“Try again” button makes another call to the API endpoint to show another random endpoint of the same `choice` currently held in state .
 “Back to Activities” uses a button as a `Link` to navigate back to the main activity menu.

 ### Activity index page
 We saved activity categories and images in the `choiceArray` as the no "show all" endpoint was available in our chosen API.

 We used `useNavigate` in the `navigateToChoice` function, in which params have been set as the `choice` currently held in state, onClick.
-If the user clicks the "Suprise Me" button instead, the `getRandomChoice` function is called which randomises a `choice` , saves it to `randomChoice` and uses the `navigateToChoice` function to navigate to it.
+If the user clicks the "Surprise Me" button instead, the `getRandomChoice` function is called which randomises a `choice` , saves it to `randomChoice` and uses the `navigateToChoice` function to navigate to it.

 ![Screenshot 2023-01-05 at 18 46 20](https://user-images.githubusercontent.com/114397080/210857095-b28df5de-76db-44f6-b00d-fc3140546ab0.png)